SuperOfficeDocs/superoffice-docs/user-guide/en/clients/sales/contact/activities-tab.md

 ## Filter activities

-The activities displayed depend on which checkboxes you have selected at the bottom of the section tab.
-See [Use filters in the section tabs][1].
+The activities displayed depend on which [filters][1] (checkboxes) you have selected at the bottom of the section tab.

 ## Reply to or forward emails

-E-mail messages that are saved as documents for a specific contact are displayed on the **Activities** section tab for that contact.
-To reply to or forward an e-mail, right-click the e-mail and choose **Reply** or **Forward**.
+Email messages that are saved as documents for a specific contact are displayed on the **Activities** section tab for that contact.
+To reply to or forward an email, right-click the email and choose **Reply** or **Forward**.

 <!-- Referenced links -->
 [1]: ../../howto/use-filters-in-section-tabs.md